kabaros/crd-ngo/src/pages/about/index.md

 ## General Objectives:

 * Promote the culture of peace and democracy.
-* Promotion of the evidence based approach to improve the policy making and the decision making process
+* Promotion of the evidence based approach to improve the policy and the decision making process
 * Increase the resilience of livelihood of threats and crisis.
 * Support CSOs to coordinate, communicate and organize more effectively.
 * Acting as resource and advisory body